ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-vcenter.md

 * [Provision IBM Cloud DNS service for VMware deployment](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware-dns#vpc-bm-vmware-dns)
 * [Provision bare metal servers for VMware deployment](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware-bms#vpc-bm-vmware-bms)

-[Login](https://cloud.ibm.com/docs/cli?topic=cli-getting-started) with IBM Cloud CLI with username and password, or use the API key.
-Select your target region.
+[Login](https://{DomainName}/docs/cli?topic=cli-getting-started) with IBM Cloud CLI with username and password, or use the API key.
+Select your target region and your preferred resource group.

 ## Provision VLAN NIC for vCenter
 {: #vpc-bm-vmware-vcenter-vlannic}
 {: step}

-First, provision a VLAN NIC for vCenter into 'Instance Management Subnet' using 'VLAN 100' as the matching VLAN ID.
+In this step, you will provision a VLAN NIC for vCenter into 'Instance Management Subnet' using 'VLAN 100' as the matching VLAN ID.
 Use server BMS001 / esx-001 here.
 When creating the VLAN NIC, allow it to float between the hosts.

 NIC              | Subnet       | VLAN ID  | Allow float | IP                       | MAC
 -----------------|--------------|----------|-------------|--------------------------|------------------